ZackJorquera/petsc-rs/README.md

 ## Usage

-To use `petsc-rs` from a Rust package, the following Cargo.toml can put in your `Cargo.toml`.
+To use `petsc-rs` from a Rust package, the following can be put in your `Cargo.toml`.
 ```toml
 [dependencies]
 petsc-rs = { git = "https://github.com/ZackJorquera/petsc-rs/", branch = "main" }